- Who can present at the Conference?

 This link will explain poster preparation and will guide you through the process of organizing, creating and printing posters for the UG Conference.
 Scheduling of poster printing will be done by Lynne Lacomis.

-- Lunch will be available to all participants and faculty mentors at 12:15pm.
+- Lunch will be available to all participants and faculty mentors.
 Students will receive a lunch voucher upon registering.

 Poster presenters will be assisted with set up and escorted to their assigned location at the time of registration.
-Presenters must stand next to their posters between 2:00 and 4:00pm to explain their research accomplishments to other viewers attending the conference.
+Presenters must stand next to their posters to explain their research accomplishments to other viewers attending the conference.

 Paper and Performing and Creative Art presenters will be given a specific location for their presentations prior to the conference.
 These participants are expected to arrive at their predetermined location at least 15 minutes prior to their scheduled performance or presentation.
-In addition, as with all participants, these students are expected to be present for the plenary session at 1:00pm.
+In addition, as with all participants, these students are expected to be present for the plenary session.

 Do I get any recognition for my efforts?